 Today holds plenty of surprises - the first being Elgin, Arizona, whose rich soils are almost a mirror image of those in Burgundy, France.
 Elgin was the first local region to engage in commercial wine-making.
-The wide-open spaces and sparkling skies of the upscale Sonoita area provide rich terroir for saucy Sauvignons, perky Pinots and tasty Tempranillos.
-Sample a few, then ride on to the beautiful, secluded Casa de San Pedro, where over 355 species of birds and hundreds of butterflies reside.
-Enjoy a family-style Mexican dinner.
+The wide-open spaces and sparkling skies of the upscale Sonoita area provide rich terroir for grapes - and countless other flora.
+Ride on to the beautiful, secluded Casa de San Pedro, home to over 355 species of birds and hundreds of butterflies.
+Enjoy a family-style Mexican dinner tonight.

-Bicycle side roads to Kartchner Caverns, a stunning limestone cavern system.
+Bicycle side roads to Tombstone then on to Kartchner Caverns, a stunning limestone cavern system.

 As an optional extra, a person traveling solo on any inn-to-inn trip may reserve a room for his or her exclusive use.
 This will guarantee you a private room and private bath every night.
 Unlike other tour companies, if you're willing to share a room, there is no extra charge for coming solo, no matter when you sign up for the tour - even if you wind up with a private room by default.